 - Soy Sauce - Tamari or Coconut aminos could work in place of soy sauce.

-- Sweet Chili Sauce - If you don't have sweet chili sauce, you could use a tbsp of sambal and maybe 2 tbsp of agave?
+- Sweet Chili Sauce - If you don't have sweet chili sauce, you could use a tablespoon of sambal and maybe 2 tablespoon of agave?
 I haven't tested this but this is what I would do if I was in a pinch!

 - Sesame Oil - No real substitution for sesame oil but you could omit it if you had to.
 It'll still be delish without it!